edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 The following services are disabled by default:

-- app-service-configurable (used to filter events for kuiper)
-- device-virtual
-- kuiper  (Rules Engine)
 - support-notifications
 - support-scheduler
-- sys-mgmt-agent
+- sys-mgmt-agent - deprecated
+- device-virtual
+- kuiper (Rules Engine) - deprecated; see
+- app-service-configurable (used to filter events for kuiper)

 The disabled services can be manually enabled and started; see [Control services](#control-services).